kim-online/KIMKOEHLERCODE2/TUTORIAL-GENERATING-MESHES-FROM-IMAGE/README.md

 This tutorial is specifically for generating a mesh from and image, for basic information on generating Mesh please see [reference](http://openframeworks.cc/ofBook/chapters/generativemesh.html).

-You could add `ofxGui` library in order to use it in later section of this tutorial.
+In order to use Gui functions in later section of this tutorial, you could add `ofxGui` library when you generate the project.

 -